AndersenLab/dry-guide/README.md

 ## Versioning the site

-If you are making large changes to the docs, consider creating a new version.
+If you are:

+* Removing sections
+* Adding new sections
+* Making substantial changes to sections

+Consider creating a new 'version' of the documentation, so people can see prior versions.

-In the file
+In the file `.github/actions/deploy_mkdocs.yml`, update the `$VERSION` variable to today's date and push your changes.